Lrssn-blog/Style-guide/Git.md

 ### .mailmap
 A .mailmap should be included with entries for every developer that commits from within the organization.
 ### Readme
+The Readme should contain all information necessary to understand what the project does and how to use it.
+It should include how to install the project and its dependencies or add it to a project.
+It should have a Get Started section and a few examples on how to use the project.
 ### License
+Every repository should have a licens.
+Github has created [ChooseALicense](https://choosealicense.com/) to make it easier to choose one.
 ### Code of conduct
+Every Repo should have a code of conduct.
+If not writing one just use the one in [Templates](https://github.com/Lrssn-blog/Templates).
 ### Changelog

 ### Authors
 ### Maintainers
 ### Owners